mckennapsean/dissertation/content/02-background.md

 over the span of 2 hours to come up with different ways to visualize their own chosen dataset, after which they received feedback and additional time to finalize their designs [@Roberts2015].
-After grading the sheets, the researchers compared grades of the design sheets to the rest of the class with students' final tool or project grade and whole grade, as well as an anonymous survey to gather feedback on the entire course including the design sheets.
+After grading the sheets, the researchers compared these grades with the students' project and final course grades, as well as an anonymous survey, to gather feedback on the entire course including the design sheets.
 Generally, they found that the design sheets aided students in planning and organizing a design section for the project write-up, and it also encouraged students to think divergently, which is a skill not often taught in computer science.
+However, in a workshop at the 2016 IEEE VIS conference that used these worksheets, we experienced a limitation by using this approach too
-However, in a workshop at the 2016 IEEE VIS conference that used these worksheets, we experienced a limitation by using this approach too soon: many steps must occur first, such as data collection, identifying the challenge, focusing on a target user, and finding tasks.
-Roberts et al. elude to this with different preparation steps [@Roberts2015], but these steps can be nontrivial and tricky for novices.
+soon: many steps must occur first, such as data collection, identifying the challenge, focusing on a target user, and finding tasks.
+Roberts et al. elude to this limitation with different preparation steps [@Roberts2015], but these steps can be nontrivial and tricky for novices.
 Thus, it would be beneficial to establish and evaluate more worksheets beyond just ideation for data visualization design pedagogy.

 Educators also face several unique challenges, such as visualization